 Every property has defects; some small and some large.
 Some sellers have lived with a defect that they view as unimportant but which may be important to a buyer.
 Of course, sellers, buyers, and agents have an obligation to deal honestly with each other.
 This section deals with what must be disclosed and the format in which it must be disclosed.

-Question 1: What must a seller disclose about the condition of the property?
+Question 1: What must sellers disclose about the condition of the property?

-Answer: A seller must disclose known material defects about the property.
+Answer: Sellers disclosure, the known material defects about the property.
 Typically, a seller would make these disclosures on a Real Estate Transfer Disclosure Statement (TDS).
 However, if an item is not covered on a TDS, a seller must still make these disclosures about known material defects.
 In virtually all cases, a buyer will discover any problems once the buyer occupies the property.
 By disclosing all problems upfront, the seller can avoid the surprise that many times provoke a lawsuit.
 Even if a matter has been repaired, the seller should disclose the previous defect and the repairs completed.

 Question 2: What is the Transfer Disclosure Statement (TDS)?